reduxjs/redux/README.md

 Here’s how we hook it up to the Redux Store.

 We will use `connect()` function provided by `react-redux` to turn a “dumb” `Counter` into a smart component.
-The `connect()` function lets you specify *which exactly* state from the Redux store your component wants to track.
+The `connect()` function lets you specify *which exact* state from the Redux store your component wants to track.
 This lets you subscribe on any level of granularity.

 ##### `containers/CounterContainer.js`